ozdemirda/c_vector/README.md

-This library is a very minimalistic vector implementation in C. All functions are thread-safe.
-This implementation does not offer all of the APIs provided by the C++ vector implementation for the sake of simplicity, but it gets the job done.
+This library is a very minimalistic vector implementation in C. This implementation does not offer all of the APIs provided by the C++ vector implementation for the sake of simplicity, but it gets the job done.

 A simple usage example is below: